 Besides providing a tenant with habitable premises, part of being a landlord also entails some financial responsibilities.
 The rental business requires a landlord to pay taxes on the yearly income received from rental property.
 A landlord can reduce tax responsibilities by taking deductions for the cost of doing business, however.
 The IRS allows a landlord to deduct operating expenses from their reported income.
 An operating expense qualifies under the tax code if:

-The following list contains the most typical types of tax deductions a landlord may take.
+The following list contains the most typical types of tax deductions for landlords.

 A landlord may deduct interest on the money borrowed for the rental investment.
 The most common type of deductible interest is mortgage interest from a bank loan received for the purchase of the property or for improvements made to the property.
 Other types of allowable interest include interest on credit cards and personal loans used for activities related to the rental property.